 A New Way To Tackle Problems

 Last week, I tried to make Starbuck’s sous vide egg bites in my home without success.
-Instead of waiting for unsuspecting relatives to come to my rescue, I decided to ask for help.
+Instead of waiting for unsuspecting relatives to come to my rescue, I asked for help.

 ROR’s very own Leslie Glass is a fantastic cook who often treats us to delicious French soups.
 She taught me how to poach my eggs, and the results were perfect.
 I got to take an easy, inexpensive culinary adventure from the comfort of my own home.
 I purchased: